Practice Guide

 Burying the Click

-Match your stick hits perfectly with the metronome click until the click becomes inaudible.
-If you hear the click, your timing is off.
+Align your stick hits with the metronome click until the click blends in.
+If you can still hear the click distinctly, your timing is off.

 Reducing Click Frequency